 Tablet and Mobile layouts are created for each page of the project individually.
 Once enabled, you just need to reconfigure the same widgets you created on the desktop version within the corresponding dotted frame.
 This allows visitors using a tablet or mobile device to view an adjusted version of the page instead of the automatically scaled desktop layout shown by default (when Tablet of Mobile views are disabled).

 The content of your widgets is synchronized between desktop, tablet, and mobile layouts so any revisions to text, pictures, links, or videos register in every version.
-However, widgets must be positioned within the dotted frame and their attributes—such as size, color, font styles, animations, etc.—must be changed independently in the desktop (1024 px), tablet (768px), and mobile (320px) layout.
+However, some attributes—such as size, color, font styles, animations, etc.—can be changed independently in different layouts.

 All widgets exist in all three layouts.
 When you add a new widget to the mobile layout a hidden copy is created on the desktop.
 To alter the content between the layouts—e.g., to create different texts for desktop and smartphone visitors—you can copy the widget, edit it separately, and then hide the duplicated widget for a particular layout.